atewari-bot/bills-aggregator/README.md

 1. Click on "Upload Bills" section
 2. Select "CSV" upload type
 3. Click "Click to upload CSV file"
-4. Upload a CSV file with the following format:
+4. Upload a CSV file in one of the supported formats:

+#### Format 1: Bill Summary Format

+Each row represents a complete bill:

 ```csv
 shop_name,date,total_amount,line_items